Cam Atkinson Game Preview: Flyers vs. Red Wings

 Atkinson Season Stats Insights

-- Atkinson has a point in 12 of 29 games this year, with multiple points in three of them.
+- In 12 of 32 games this year, Atkinson has registered a point, and three of those games included multiple points.

-- Atkinson has posted an assist in a game six times this season in 29 games played, including multiple assists once.
+- In six of 32 games this year, Atkinson has had an assist, including one match with at least two.

 Sign up for Underdog fantasy today.